EQdkpPlus/tool-jqcorebuilder/README.md

 3. run the command "grunt" on unix and "grunt.cmd" on windows
 4. wait and look if there is an error
 5. the generated files are in the dist folder

-### compilation of jqueryUI templates
-1. open the console / command prompt
-2. Go to the "Sites/tools/tool-jqcorebuilder/"
-3. run the command "grunt templates" on unix
-4. wait and look if there is an error, the files are directly moved to the core folder

 Authors
 ------------------